From left to right: Mike Lindell (AP Photo/Alex Brandon); David Hogg

 (Photo By Tom Williams/CQ Roll Call via AP Images)

-Do you want the comfort of a MyPillow but don’t want to support a conspiracy-spewing, diehard Trump supporter like Mike Lindell?
+Want the best of VICE News straight to your inbox?
+Sign up here.Do you want the comfort of a MyPillow but don’t want to support a conspiracy-spewing, diehard Trump supporter like Mike Lindell?
 Well, in six months, gun control activist David Hogg might have just the product for you.

 Hogg, the co-founder of March For Our Lives and survivor of the 2018 high school shooting in Parkland, Florida, announced Thursday afternoon that he’s teaming up with 26-year-old software developer William LeGate to offer people a less conservative alternative to the popular poly-foam pillow.“William LeGate and I are going to prove that progressives can make a better pillow, run a better business, and help make the world a better place while doing it,” Hogg tweeted Thursday.
 “We will have the name announced soon, but we need to get through the legal process of trademarking and so on.”"Mike isn't going to know what hit him—this pillow fight is just getting started,” Hogg continued.What will set Hogg’s product apart from the competition?
 Shortly after his announcement, Hogg took to Twitter to explain that his pillow would be both sustainable and made with union labor, would somehow support progressive causes, and that those involved would “not attempt a white supremacist overthrow of the United States government.”His business partner seconded him.“I don’t know about you guys, but I like companies that don’t fund insurrections against the U.S. government,” LeGate said in a video posted to Twitter Thursday, declaring himself “The Elon Musk of Pillows.”